ORANGE COUNTY BIRD OF PREY CENTER

 REHABILITATION

 Working closely with veterinarians and staff at Serrano Animal and Bird Hospital, OCBPC is able to provide state of the art medical treatment and referrals to a network of specialists.
 Raptors coming to us in crisis are met with surgeries to repair wings, treatments to address trauma, access to medication, and extensive rehabilitation.
-As they transition from caring hands of our Doctors to volunteer staff at the Center, convalescing birds receive the time, space, and attention to heal and build strength.
+As they transition from caring hands of our doctors to volunteer staff at the Center, convalescing birds receive the time, space, and attention to heal and build strength.
 Volunteers provide exceptional care in feeding, monitoring, and observation as these raptors prepare to return to the wild.
-When ready, they are passed once again, to your caring hands, the giving individual that has provided support for the birds journey thus far, to be let go and released back into the wild with a gentle swoop of an arm.
+When ready, they are passed once again, to your caring hands, the giving individual that has provided support for the bird's journey thus far, to be released back into the wild.

 how to help